pages-themes/minimal/index.md

 ---
 layout: default
 ---
 A motivated computer science professional with a passion for cryptography and software security.
-Skilled in developing automated tooling.
 Currently pursuing a part-time masters at Kings College London in Advanced Cyber Security.

 - [Writeups](./writeups.md)
 - [Coding projects](./another-page.html)